Formulations

 First Order

-In the following sections, the different formulation functions are described in more detail.
+In the following sections, the different formulation types are described in more detail.

-where a is the scale parameter, defining the time scale of the process, the location parameter Tlag characterizes the lag time before the onset of the dissolution or release process, and the shape parameter b characterizes the curve as either exponential (b = 1), sigmoid (b > 1), or parabolic (b < 1).
+where $a$ is the scale parameter, defining the time scale of the process, $T_{lag}$ the lag time before the onset of the dissolution or the release process, and $b$ the shape parameter characterizing the curve as either exponential ($b = 1$), sigmoid ($b > 1$), or parabolic ($b < 1$).

 The following parameters have to be defined when choosing the Weibull function:

-Dissolution time (50% dissolved) defining the time after the start of dissolution, when 50% of the administered dose is dissolved and, thus, corresponding to the scale parameter of the Weibull function.
+Dissolution time (50% dissolved) defining the time (excluding the lag time) at which 50% of the administered dose is dissolved and, thus, corresponding to the scale parameter $a$ of the Weibull function.

-Lag time characterizing the time after which dissolution begins.
+Lag time $T_{lag}$ characterizing the time after which dissolution begins.

 Please note that the Weibull function can only be combined with the Administration type Oral.